Scroll to content

 Come and See

-Years 5 and 6 will continue to follow the Come and See curriculum.
+Year 6 will continue to follow the Come and See curriculum from September 2026.

-Take a look at the Religious Education Newsletter below.
+Take a look at the Come and See Topic Overview below.
 This aims to keep you informed of the themes being studied by each year group and provides ways in which you can support your child’s learning at home.

-A Journey in Love - Relationship, Sex and Health Education (RSHE)
+A Journey in Love - Relationships, Sex and Health Education (RSHE)

 Intent